 If you are a work-at-home newbie or just need to spice things up, consider painting your home office walls in a fresh color.
-The right color scheme can hold just as much weight for productivity as other office essentials such as your desk, chair, or tech equipment.
+The right color scheme can hold just as much weight for productivity as other office essentials such as your desk (check out these 32 Best Desk Gadgets), chair, or tech equipment.

 To find the best home office color for you, check out our top 10 color inspirations below.